fedediiaz/learning-postgress/beginner/README.md

 - **Practice**: The best way to solidify your understanding is by practicing.
 Try writing your own queries and experimenting with the data.
 - **Intermediate Level**: Once you're comfortable with these concepts, you're ready to move on to more advanced topics in the intermediate course.

-Feel free to ask any questions or request clarification on any topics covered.
+Feel free to ask any questions or request clarification on any topics covered in our [Q & A section](https://github.com/fedediiaz/learning-postgress/discussions/categories/q-a).
 Happy querying!